katalystsol/plg_content_ksextras/plugins/content/ksextras/readme.md

 It is designed for Joomla 3.3 but will likely work with earlier versions of Joomla 3.

+This plugin is still under development and testing...

 ####### To add a field(s)
 1. In ksextras.php, add the field to array in function setKSField()
 2. In extras/testimonial.xml add the field(s)